anderMatt/wmata-api-node/README.md

 ```

 ### Authorization
 You must provide an API key to the wrapper at instantiation.
-See [WMATA's APIdocumentation](https://developer.wmata.com) for steps on obtaining your free API key.
+See [WMATA's API documentation](https://developer.wmata.com) for steps on obtaining your free API key.

 ## Development